larsyarafina/logistic_project/README.md

 ## 🔍 Insights & Findings

 ### 1️⃣ Predict Delivery Delays (using status, dates, distance)
-- **Factors:** Long distances, specific carriers, and seasonal shipment volumes contribute to higher delays.
+- **Factors:** Long distances, specific carriers, and seasonal shipment volumes contribute to higher delivery delays.
-- **Trend:** Deliveries beyond ~1,500 miles show significantly higher late delivery probability.
+- **Trend:** Deliveries beyond ~1,500 miles show significantly higher the probability of late delivery.
-- **Business Takeaway:** Monitor long-distance shipments closely, and add buffer days for customers.
+- **Business Takeaway:** Monitor long-distance shipments closely, evaluate carrier performance, and increace both capacity and resources during peak seasons.

 ---

 ### 2️⃣ Optimize Carrier Selection (cost vs transit time)
-- **Comparison:** Some carriers offer low cost but high transit days, while others are faster but more expensive.
-- **Trend:** For short-haul routes, carrier **A** is cost-efficient; for long-haul, carrier **B** balances speed & cost.
-- **Business Takeaway:** Use a **hybrid carrier strategy** based on route distance to reduce costs without impacting delivery speed.
+- **Carrier ranking**: USPS and UPS for short-distances routes.
+DHL, USPS, Amazon Logistics for long-distances route.
+- **Business Conclusion**: UPS is the cheapest and fastest carrier for short-distance routes.
+FedEx offering competitive costs and transit times for both short and long routes.
+- **Summary**:  The dataset analysis reveals that UPS is the most cost-effective carrier for short-distance shipments, while FedEx stands out for both speed and balanced performance across both short and long routes.
+DHL and Amazon Logistics are competitive for long-distance shipments, though they tend to be more expensive.
+LaserShip and USPS are also viable options, particularly for long-distance routes, but generally come with higher costs.

 ---

-### 3️⃣ Detect Anomalies (weights vs costs)
-- **Outliers:** A few shipments show unusually high costs per kg, possibly due to fuel surcharges or data entry errors.
-- **Trend:** Most shipments follow a linear weight–cost relationship, but anomalies stand out in high-weight, low-cost ranges.
-- **Business Takeaway:** Investigate flagged shipments for potential billing or operational errors.

----

-### 4️⃣ Forecast Shipping Expenses (by route)
-- **Trend:** Expenses for some high-demand routes (e.g., East Coast to Midwest) are increasing steadily.
-- **Forecast:** Costs expected to rise **5–8% in the next quarter** on busiest lanes.
-- **Business Takeaway:** Renegotiate contracts or consider alternate carriers for cost-intensive routes.

----

 ## 🤖 AI Support Explanation
 This project leverages **IBM Granite LLMs** (via Replicate API) to enhance analysis.
 Role of AI:
-  - Interprets raw dataset samples and generates business-level insights.
+  - Interprets raw dataset samples into clear narratives.
-  - Explains trends, factors, and possible operational causes.
-  - Suggests recommended visuals (e.g., scatter plots, boxplots, time-series) to support findings.

-The manual analytics are most likely only gives numbers & plots, but AI can transforms them into **actionable business insights**, bridging the gap between data science and decision-making.
+  - Generates structured insights by connecting metrics with operational meaning.
+  - Suggests comparisons and conclusions that go beyond raw statistics.

+While traditional analytics can shows what the numbers are (delays, cost, anomalies), Generative AI is able to explains why it matters for the business and what to do next.
+Therefore, GenAi is able to provides human-like recommendation for logistics optimization.

 ---

 ## 🚀 Tech Stack
 - **Python (Pandas, Matplotlib, Seaborn)** – Data cleaning & visualization
-- **Replicate API** – Access IBM Granite GenAI models
+- **Replicate API** – Access IBM Granite Instruct GenAI models
 - **Google Colab** – Development environment

 ---